poikilos/artspatter/README.md

 but are being considered for future versions.

-## Installation
+## Configuration
-(These steps are only necessary for future editions--These pieces are included in the workspace.)
+(These steps are only necessary if downloaded from git--These pieces are included in the workspace.)

 - Create your config/auth.config.js similar to:
 ```JavaScript
 module.exports = {